-1 State Program Name: CDBG-DR

-Funding Sources: CDBG-DR

-Describe the state program The CDBG-DR Action Plan outlines the Method of Distribution and may be viewed at

-addressed by the Method of https://wvfloodrecovery.com/.
+- 10 ible o Bistribation Methods by State 1 logi um 1 State Program Name: CDBG-DR Funding Sources: CDBG-DR Describe the state program The CDBG-DR Action Plan outlines the Method of Distribution and may be viewed at addressed by the Method of https://wvfloodrecovery.com/.
 Distribution.

 Describe all of the criteria that will be used to select applications and the relative importance of these criteria.
 See above.
-If only summary criteria were described, how can potential applicants access application manuals or other state publications describing the application criteria?
-(CDBG only) See above.
-Describe the process for awarding funds to state recipients and how the state will make its allocation available to units of general local government, and non-profit organizations, including community and faith-based See above.
+If only summary criteria were described, how can potential applicants access application manuals or other. state publications describing the See above. application criteria.
+(CDBG only) Describe the process for awarding funds to state recipients and how the state will make its allocation available.
+See above. to units of general local government, and non-profit organizations, including community and faith-based organizations.
+(ESG only)